 - Find out about compatibility.
 A dual-fuel heat pump will replace your air conditioner, but in order to have enough heat in the winter, it will also need to be compatible with your current furnace.
 If you have an older furnace, you may need to upgrade it as well so it will work with a new switch-hitting system.

-These are not calculations you can make on your own, so contact Roth Heating & Cooling, Plumbing & Electrical today at (503) 994-9924 for guidance.
+These are not calculations you can make on your own, so contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services today at (503) 994-9924 for guidance.
 We would be happy to answer all your questions about dual-fuel heat pumps and provide you with our expert advice on the subject.